ShoafStudio/ShoafStudio/README.md

 - 👋 Hi, I’m @ShoafStudio
-- 👀 I’m interested in front-end work, specifically with web3 projects.
+- 👀 I’m interested in front-end work, with a bias towards web3 projects.
 - A few examples of projects I have worked on:
   - https://www.keystoken.io/
   - https://www.mykeycard.io/